🧭

 To double check that we have the correct values for our pool.cert run:

-cardano-cli transaction view \
+cardano-cli debug transaction view \

 --tx-body-file tx.raw